On this page:

 Odour reports received stating the Ravenhall landfill as the source since 2014 (results as a table)

 Pollution abatement notice for rising leachate levels

-On 18 August 2016 EPA issued Landfill Operations P/L (Cleanaway) a pollution abatement notice (PAN) requiring it to address rising leachate levels in the treatment pond at its Ravenhall site.
-An EPA officer visiting the site in July 2016 found that disposal infrastructure was required in order to manage leachate levels within landfill cells.
+On 18 August 2016 EPA issued Landfill Operations P/L (Cleanaway) a pollution abatement notice (PAN) requiring it to address leachate levels within the landfill, and infrastructure upgrades was required in order to manage leachate levels within landfill cells.

 A PAN is a legal notice requiring a recipient to prevent potential environmental risk through installation of risk controls or changes to onsite processes and practices.
 EPA has provided advice to Cleanaway on ways it can meet the requirements of the PAN, including installation of a trade waste disposal line to the sewerage network.